computational-medicine/BMED360-2020/connectivity/README_conn.md

-NOTE: [`Awesome`](https://github.com/sindresorhus/awesome) list is a concept developed by Sindre Sørhus of awesome stuff curated in a list.
+NOTE: [`Awesome list`](https://github.com/sindresorhus/awesome) is a concept developed by Sindre Sørhus (Norway) of awesome stuff curated in a list.